Timeform: Saturday preview and tips

-Timeform highlight a ratings choice, a big improver and a Flag of note at Newmarket and Naas on Saturday.
+Timeform highlight a ratings choice, a big improver and a Flag of note at Newmarket and Salisbury on Saturday.

-Eminency failed to justify favouritism on his return to action at Kempton a couple of weeks ago, but that doesn’t tell the whole story as nothing went right for him from an early stage and he left the impression he probably would have won had things panned out better.
+Adayar developed into a top-class performer as a three-year-old, running out an authoritative winner of the Derby at Epsom and then following up in the King George VI and Queen Elizabeth Stakes at Ascot.
+As at Epsom, he showed speed, stamina and a really willing attitude to get the verdict.

-His troubles began when he was hampered at the start and, having raced off the pace, he then met more trouble when looking to deliver a challenge entering the final two furlongs.
-He was switched soon after but again found himself short of room in the final furlong, ultimately passing the post just a length and a quarter behind the winner despite never getting the opportunity to fully open up.
+Adayar suffered an interrupted campaign last term, making it to the track only twice, but after making the most of a simple opportunity in a conditions race at Doncaster he showed high-class form that wasn't far off his best to finish runner-up in the Champion Stakes.

 We are committed in our support of safer gambling.
 Recommended bets are advised to over-18s and we strongly encourage readers to wager only what they can afford to lose.